-In November 2015, we entered into an agreement with SimilarTech Ltd., or SimilarTech, one of our affiliates, pursuant to which we provide SimilarTech with a license to use certain intellectual property and infrastructure, while SimilarTech provides us with software maintenance services and date derived from our intellectual property.
+In November 2015, we entered into an agreement with SimilarTech Ltd., or SimilarTech, one of our affiliates, pursuant to which we provide SimilarTech with a license to use certain intellectual property and infrastructure, while SimilarTech provides us with software maintenance services and data derived from our intellectual property.
 In July 2019, we entered into an amended agreement with SimilarTech pursuant to which SimilarTech licensed certain additional data and deliverables to us.
 During the years ended December 31, 2019 and 2020, we recorded \$200 thousand and \$331 thousand in gross expense pursuant to these agreements, which is included in the cost of revenue.
 As of December 31, 2020, there is no balance owed from SimilarTech.
+In April 2021, we acquired substantially all of the assets of SimilarTech for \$500 thousand.

-Related party transaction policy
+Related party transactions

-Following the completion of this offering, the audit committee will have the primary responsibility for reviewing and approving or disapproving related party transactions, which are transactions between us and related persons in which we or a related person has or will have a direct or indirect material interest.
-For purposes of this policy, a related person will be defined as a director, executive officer, nominee for director or greater than 5% beneficial owner of our ordinary shares, in each case since the beginning of the most recently completed year, and their immediate family members.
+Following the completion of this offering and pursuant to the Companies Law, the audit committee will have the primary responsibility for reviewing and approving or disapproving related party transactions, which are transactions between us and related persons in which we or a related person has or will have a direct or indirect material interest.
 Our audit committee charter will provide that the audit committee shall review and approve or disapprove any related party transactions.
+See "Management-Approval of Related Party Transactions under Israeli law."